-“Science” is the labeling what one feels like saying with the name science to give a conclusion credibility by association with real science through the word.
+“Science” is the labeling of what one feels like saying with the name science to give a conclusion credibility by association with real science through the word.
 The connection to science is often also established through implication by quoting whatever study or statistic feels like it supports a conclusion.
 Usually characterized by:

 - Using a personal survey of media headlines as evidence to support a conclusion.